John Wiley & Sons · 2006

 About this book

-Paul Wilmott on Quantitative Finance is structured into three volumes, each focusing on different aspects of quantitative finance.
-Volume 1 introduces the mathematical and financial foundations essential for understanding derivatives, risk, and return.
-It lays the groundwork for the complex theories that underpin modern financial instruments.
+Paul Wilmott on Quantitative Finance is structured into three comprehensive volumes, each addressing critical aspects of quantitative finance and derivatives.
+Volume 1 focuses on the mathematical and financial foundations necessary for understanding the basic theory of derivatives, risk, and return.
+It introduces essential mathematical tools and financial concepts, drawing parallels between investment strategies and gambling, thereby contextualising the risks involved in financial markets.

-Volume 2 delves into exotic contracts, path dependency, and fixed income modeling, showcasing the application of stochastic mathematics to various financial challenges.
-This volume also addresses credit risk, providing insights into the intricacies of managing such risks in a quantitative framework.
+In Volume 2, the text delves into more complex topics such as exotic contracts, path dependency, and fixed income modelling.
+This volume showcases the application of stochastic mathematics to various financial problems, including credit risk, providing readers with insights into the intricacies of modern financial instruments and market behaviours.
+The volume is designed to challenge readers while equipping them with practical knowledge applicable in real-world scenarios.

 Why it matters